fedkeshav/multinational-retail-data-centralisation/README.md

 3. 'database_utils.py' - this file has all the class methods for utility purposes - reading table names, uploading dataframes to database etc
 4. 'main.py' - this is the main file where all methods defined in other files are used to extract, clean and upload dataframes to database

-Use the SQL files then to convert the data into required data types, and assign primary and foreign key to the tables.
+Use the SQL cleaning files then to convert the data into required data types, and assign primary and foreign key to the tables.

+Use the SQL querying files at the end to see examples of queries.

 ## Usage instructions
 Users cannot execute the files as is.
 This is because the files leverage secure information such as api credentials.
 However, users can add their own credentials instead and replicate the code for execution.